 3 Utrecht Institute for Pharmaceutical Sciences, Utrecht University, the Netherlands

-4 Dutch Medicines Evaluation Board, The Hague, the Netherlands
+4 Dutch Medicines Evaluation Board, Utrecht, the Netherlands

 Objectives

 Healthcare professionals in daily practice use national drug compendia for rational drug prescribing to older patients.
 The study objective was to investigate the availability and clinical applicability of such information in European and American compendia.